Northwestern Mutual Wealth Management Co. Increases Stock Holdings in CRISPR Therapeutics AG (NASDAQ:CRSP)

-Northwestern Mutual Wealth Management Co. raised its stake in CRISPR Therapeutics AG (NASDAQ:CRSP) by 163.4% during the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 856 shares of the company’s stock after purchasing an additional 531 shares during the period.
-Northwestern Mutual Wealth Management Co.’s holdings in CRISPR Therapeutics were worth $139,000 as of its most recent SEC filing.
+Northwestern Mutual Wealth Management Co. grew its position in CRISPR Therapeutics AG (NASDAQ:CRSP) by 163.4% in the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 856 shares of the company’s stock after acquiring an additional 531 shares during the quarter.
+Northwestern Mutual Wealth Management Co.’s holdings in CRISPR Therapeutics were worth $139,000 at the end of the most recent reporting period.

-Other institutional investors also recently made changes to their positions in the company.
-Morgan Stanley boosted its holdings in shares of CRISPR Therapeutics by 18.6% in the first quarter.
-Morgan Stanley now owns 867,268 shares of the company’s stock valued at $105,678,000 after acquiring an additional 135,841 shares during the period.
-Franklin Resources Inc. boosted its holdings in shares of CRISPR Therapeutics by 0.5% in the first quarter.
-Franklin Resources Inc. now owns 829,354 shares of the company’s stock valued at $101,056,000 after acquiring an additional 4,292 shares during the period.
-FMR LLC boosted its holdings in shares of CRISPR Therapeutics by 1.6% in the second quarter.
-FMR LLC now owns 576,727 shares of the company’s stock valued at $93,367,000 after acquiring an additional 8,805 shares during the period.
-JPMorgan Chase & Co. boosted its holdings in shares of CRISPR Therapeutics by 4.2% in the second quarter.
-JPMorgan Chase & Co. now owns 573,341 shares of the company’s stock valued at $92,818,000 after acquiring an additional 22,931 shares during the period.
-Finally, Orbimed Advisors LLC boosted its holdings in shares of CRISPR Therapeutics by 22.3% in the first quarter.
-Orbimed Advisors LLC now owns 552,500 shares of the company’s stock valued at $67,322,000 after acquiring an additional 100,700 shares during the period.
-Institutional investors own 52.68% of the company’s stock.
+Other hedge funds have also recently bought and sold shares of the company.
+Tradition Wealth Management LLC acquired a new stake in shares of CRISPR Therapeutics in the second quarter valued at approximately $26,000.
+Arkadios Wealth Advisors acquired a new stake in shares of CRISPR Therapeutics in the second quarter valued at approximately $27,000.
+RMR Wealth Builders acquired a new stake in shares of CRISPR Therapeutics in the first quarter valued at approximately $29,000.
+Ameritas Investment Company LLC acquired a new stake in shares of CRISPR Therapeutics in the first quarter valued at approximately $29,000.
+Finally, Eudaimonia Partners LLC acquired a new stake in shares of CRISPR Therapeutics in the first quarter valued at approximately $31,000.
+52.68% of the stock is owned by institutional investors and hedge funds.

 In other CRISPR Therapeutics news, CFO Michael John Tomsicek sold 25,000 shares of the stock in a transaction that occurred on Friday, August 6th.
 The shares were sold at an average price of $138.52, for a total transaction of $3,463,000.00.
 Following the transaction, the chief financial officer now owns 26,891 shares of the company’s stock, valued at $3,724,941.32.
 The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
 Also, CEO Samarth Kulkarni sold 1,500 shares of the stock in a transaction that occurred on Wednesday, August 4th.
 The stock was sold at an average price of $125.02, for a total transaction of $187,530.00.
 Following the transaction, the chief executive officer now directly owns 189,219 shares in the company, valued at approximately $23,656,159.38.
 The disclosure for this sale can be found here.
 Corporate insiders own 10.70% of the company’s stock.